 Whenever requests by students to enroll in a California charter school exceed enrollment capacity of the school, California Charter School law requires a lottery to determine enrollment.
 Based on the experiences at MWA, we are preparing to conduct a lottery to determine the enrollment for the fall of 2024.

 The lottery application is available online at www.enrollwcc.schoolmint.net.
 At the “Enroll WCC” website, you can apply to MWA and to a number of other West Contra Costa charter schools.
 Please make sure to check the box for “Making Waves Academy” on the appropriate page.
 Please fill out the application completely and submit by Friday, February 16, 2024.

-On Thursday, March 4, 2021 we will hold the public lottery to determine the students who will enter MWA Middle School in the fall 2021.
+On Thursday, February 29, 2024 we will hold the public lottery to determine the students who will enter MWA Middle School in the fall of 2024.
 According to our charter, names will be drawn in the following order: